Reverse Osmosis Water

 If your ro system does not already feature an alkalinization stage, one probably can be added to it without too much effort.
-Browse the market for a model that uses food-grade quality minerals only.
-Depending on your water demand the minerals will last for 6 to 12 months before you need replacement.
+Browse the market for models using food-grade quality minerals only, such as the ROALK5D 10-Stage ro system.
+Depending on your water demand the minerals will last for 6 to 12 months.

 Also, water temperature, flow rate and pH-level (before it enters the alkalinization stage) determine how much minerals are added back into the water.

 Electrolyte Blends/Trace Mineral Drops